 |

-Just a short note to say i'm back at
+Just a short note to say i'm back at the desk

-doesn't help the UK economy.
+the UK economy.

-P&O Nedlloyd have agreed in
+P&O Nedlloyd have agreed in principal to be

-principal to be brought out by the Danish company Maersk Sealand
+brought out by the Danish company Maersk Sealand

 (might be a different century but the Vikings and the Anglo Saxons